Global properties of Dirichlet forms on discrete spaces: General theory

 We can now conclude the finiteness of $G(w,y)$ by integrating both sides of inequality \eqref{inequality 1} from $1$ to $\infty$.
 A similar computation shows the finiteness of $G(w,z)$.
-Now the 'In particular' part is an immediate consequence of the previous.
+Now the 'In particular' part is an immediate consequence of the previous. \end{proof} The next proposition shows how transience of the semigroup is related to the resolvent $(L+\alpha)^{-1}$ associated with $Q$. \begin{prop} For all $x,y \in V$ the equality